kin027/aerogap/README.md

 I'm an avgeek (aviation enthusiast) and data nerd.
 While I love to take connecting flights even when nonstop service exists ([not too long ago I flew from DFW to ABQ via...
 ORD!](https://my.flightradar24.com/kin_on_a_plane)), I'm also aware that many passengers are required to connect because no nonstop option is available for them.

-As a result, each time I get on a plane and munch on Biscoff cookies, I always wonder where my fellow passengers connect to or from.
-(Yes, with free wifi available on most U.S. carriers, I could cruise through Instagram instead, but this is more interesting.)
+As a result, each time I get on a plane and munch on Biscoff cookies, I always wonder where everyone else on my flight connects to or from.
 That curiosity led me to find the tables I used for this (linked below) and identify unserved markets from the airports I frequent.

 ### Key Insights

 Running this analysis on my frequented airports revealed interesting unserved markets I hadn't considered.
 Without this, I never would've known that the top unserved airport from PDX (Portland, OR) is MSY (New Orleans).
 In 2024, over 39,000 passengers had to connect to reach the Big Easy.

 The difference between a profitable airline and one facing bankruptcy could simply be in network planning.
-Unserved O/D (origin/destination) pairs like PDX-MSY present significant market opportunities, especially if one end of the route is an airline hub.
+Unserved O&D (origin and destination) pairs like PDX-MSY present significant market opportunities, especially if one end of the route is an airline hub.

 As it turns out, one end is!
 Alaska Airlines makes PDX a hub, and they must have seen the same data because they [launched service between PDX and MSY in January 2025](https://news.alaskaair.com/loyalty/alaska-airlines-launches-seasonal-daily-flight-between-portland-and-new-orleans/).
 Of course, network planners look at factors beyond demand to justify new routes, but I just thought it was cool to see a major airline act on the same unserved market that my analysis found. ✈️